 In the following, we set $t_{x}=t_{z}=t$ and $t$ to unity.

-This model has two QBCP: at $\Gamma=\left(0,0\right)$ and $M=\left(\pm\pi,\pm\pi\right)$.
-The term $h_{y}$ is necessarily zero for a QBCP to exist.
-It is possible to break time-reversal symmetry by adding a finite $h_{y}$, that also opens a gap.
+This model has two QBCPs: at $\Gamma=\left(0,0\right)$ and $\text{M}=\left(\pm\pi,\pm\pi\right)$.
+By adding a finite $h_{y}$, it is possible to open a gap.
 For a constant $h_{y}$, the system is a trivial insulator.
-Similarly to the Haldane Model \citep{Haldane1988} we add a $k-$dependent component which allows us to tune independently the gap at each QBCP.
-We used a simple choice that is dependent of a unique parameter, $B$:
+Similarly to the Haldane Model \citep{Haldane1988}, we may add a $k-$dependent component which allows to tune independently the gap at each QBCP.
+In the following we use a simple choice which depends on a single parameter $B$:

+This type of $k-$dependence implies the breaking of time-reversal symmetry since, as seen from Eq.~\eqref{eq:Hk}, we have $\mathcal{H}_{k}\neq\mathcal{H}_{-k}^{*}$.
+As shown below, the system will become a Chern insulator for some intervals of $B$ values.

-In real-space, the constant term corresponds to a intracell complex hopping between different orbitals and the term with $k-$modulation to a nearest neighbor complex hopping between different orbitals.
-As the modification in Eq.$\,$\ref{eq:B_hy_alteratiojn} does not change $h_{x}$ and $h_{z}$, a QBCP still exists when $h_{y}=0$ as seen before.
-For $B=0$, there is a QBCP at $M$ and for $B=-2$, there is a QBCP at $\Gamma$.
+In real-space, the constant term corresponds to an intracell complex hopping between different orbitals and the term with $k-$modulation to a nearest neighbor complex hopping between different orbitals.
+As the modification in Eq.$\,$\eqref{eq:B_hy_alteratiojn} does not change $h_{x}$ and $h_{z}$, a QBCP still exists when $h_{y}=0$ as seen before.
+For $B=0$, there is a QBCP at $\text{M}$ and for $B=-2$, there is a QBCP at $\Gamma$.